-UEFI is a firmware interface that is widespread on recent computers, especially those more recent than 2010.
-It is intended to replace the traditional BIOS firmware interface that is prevalent on earlier machines.
+The Extensible Firmware Interface (EFI) or its version 2.x variant, Unified EFI (UEFI) is a firmware type that is widespread on recent computers, especially those more recent than 2010.
+It is intended to replace the traditional BIOS firmware that is prevalent on earlier machines.
 This page provides information about installing and booting Ubuntu using UEFI, as well as about switching between UEFI mode and legacy BIOS mode using Ubuntu.
-While Ubuntu supports UEFI, unless absolutely required, it is recommended to switch your BIOS into legacy mode, and install Ubuntu in it.
-This is how some UEFI vendor implementations (ex.
-HP) will no longer recognize the drive as bootable through UEFI if you have made hardware changes, even though it worked prior to the switching, and you switched it back to the original configuration.
+Most modern computers support both UEFI mode and BIOS mode.
+Which boot mode you should use depends on several factors:

 Installing Ubuntu in UEFI mode